jaitone/CV/README.md

 #### Resilient with a Can-do attitude

-- I am driven person with a can-do attitude which allows me to perform tasks over several hours, while remainin my focused.
+- I am driven person with a can-do attitude which allows me to perform tasks over several hours while remaining my focused.
 - I consider myself as a positive person that always try to look at the bright side even in I am in the middle of a "storm"

 #### Managing and Work under pressure

-- During my work as a chef, large groups of people were serve in 3 hours and was able to manage a small team so the food would come out quick and with high quality
+- During my work as a chef, large groups of people were served in 3 hours and I was able to manage a small team so the food would come out quickly and with high quality
 - Meeting tight deadlines have been developed.
-During lunch time, apart from hundreds of people, takeaway orders were taken
+During lunchtime, apart from hundreds of people, takeaway orders were taken

 #### Team work and Adaptability.

-- In makers we were put with different pairs every week as well as in the group projects
+- In Makers, we were put with different pairs every week as well as in the group projects
-- I believe that the team work is the most valuable as one can get more ideas from it and hear different opinions as well as getting good feedback.
+- I believe that teamwork is the most valuable as one can get more ideas from it and hear different opinions as well as getting good feedback.
 I am also able to adapt to every person and its needs.

 ## <h2 align="center"><a name="projects">Projects</a></h2>